 - 1.1 This document provides guidance to all employees (including centrally employed teachers) of Flintshire County Council (as defined by the Employment Rights Act) and is commended to School Governing Bodies and other associated employers as best practice e.g. NEWydd, Aura.
-The document also applies to Third Party individuals (Partners, Consultants, Suppliers, Volunteers, Contractor and employees of Council suppliers and contractors, who are employed to deliver a service / goods to the Council) This document provides guidance to , and employeesstaff and management in the event of their becoming aware of, or suspecting a fraud or corrupt act being committed in Flintshire by a Council Member, member of staff, contractor or a supplier. - 1.2 A one page flowchart is also included at the end of this document, to provide an at-a-glance summary of the process. - 1.3 The plan is not intended for use where there is suspicion of child abuse.
+The document also applies to Third Party individuals (Partners, Consultants, Suppliers, Contractor and employees of Council suppliers and contractors, who are employed to deliver a service / goods to the Council) This document provides guidance to , and employeesstaff and management in the event of their becoming aware of, or suspecting a fraud or corrupt act being committed in Flintshire by a Council Member, member of staff, contractor or a supplier. - 1.2 A one page flowchart is also included at the end of this document, to provide an at-a-glance summary of the process. - 1.3 The plan is not intended for use where there is suspicion of child abuse.
 Where concerns are noted in relation to child protection, these should be referred in the first instance to the Duty and Assessment Team, Social Services on 01352 701000 for a preliminary discussion.
-Additionally if concerns raised relate to modern slavery and trafficking or any safeguarding issues please contact Social Services on 01352 701053 (Children) or 01352 702540 (Adults).
+Additionally if concerns raised relate to modern slavery and trafficking issues please contact Social Services on 01352 701053 (Children) or 01352 702540 (Adults).contact Social Services on 01352 701053 (Children) or 01352 702540 (Adults).